 It’s generally a good idea to limit the quantity and frequency of drinking altogether, especially in the evenings before bedtime to ensure a good night’s rest.
 To that end, here are a few alternatives to reaching for the bottle when you’re trying to relax.

-Alternatives to Alcohol
+Alternatives to Alcohol for Sleep

 - Tea or Sparkling Water